 • Revised Transit half fare program and “Blue Ticket” program by offering half-fare day passes and certifying more human service agencies to self-certify their clients for income-based discounts.

-• Transit is collaborating with the Cedar Rapids Community School District and area colleges in a subsidized student program.
-Under this program, students will not have to pay to ride the city bus.
+• Transit collaborated with the Cedar Rapids Community School District and area colleges in a subsidized student program.
+Under this program, students do not have to pay to ride the city bus.

 • Utilities department has created a program and is partnering with HACAP to correct plumbing issues to reduce monthly utility bills for low-income customers.